 In 2012, MCTS began operating three express routes using Federal Highway Administration (FHWA) Congestion Mitigation and Air Quality (CMAQ) funding.
 Two of these routes served downtown Milwaukee and the third served the Capitol Drive (STH 190) corridor in north Milwaukee.
-Express service was also provided to UWM, Mitchell Airport, Bayshore Mall, and the VA Center.
-These routes provided service from 4:30 a.m. to 2:00 a.m. seven days a week, with 10-30 minute headways during the week and 25-45 minute headways on weekends.
+Express service was also provided to UWM, Mitchell Airport, Bayshore Mall, and the VA Center (see Map 4.15).
+These routes provided service from 4:30 a.m. to 2:00 a.m. seven days a week, with buses arriving every 10 to 30 minutes during the week and every 25 to 45 minutes on weekends.
 The adult cash fare for these routes was \$2.25.